|A Wise, Learned Musician. Mark Baldwin|

 I mean right now?
 (Well, hopefully you are because you’re reading this blog right? ;) But elsewhere in your life are you consciously working on growing the knowledge and ability you have about what you want to do creatively?

-If you are an artist, are you constantly reading every book, magazine, web site, and blog you can find to increase what you know about how to get started as an artist, record a great album, market yourself effectively, and what those who are finding success do?
+If you are a creative artist, are you constantly reading every book, magazine, web site, and blog you can find to increase what you know about how to get started as an artist, release your work to the world, market yourself effectively, and what those who are finding success do?

 Or are you waiting for someone to realize your star potential, and your big break comes along…by magic?